-Note: The System Usage dashboard is a built-in, system dashboard, and you cannot edit, delete, or add system dashboards to a collection.
+Note: The System Usage dashboard is a built-in, system dashboard that you cannot edit, delete, or add to a shared collection.
 You cannot make a copy of the System Usage dashboard or copy charts to custom dashboards.

-The System Usage dashboard can only be viewed from a console by users with full system privileges . the Unlimited account in Reveal(x) Enterprise and the System and Access Administration account in Reveal(x)
+The System Usage dashboard can only be viewed from a console by users with System and Access Administration privileges 2.